Skip to main content

 Remarks

-If one of the arguments has value absent then the resulting expression has also value absent.
+If one of the arguments has value absent, then the resulting expression also has value absent.

 Same as BoolExpr.and.